Banks of Hong Kong

 General information

-To perform a payout through the Banks of Hong Kong method, merchant's web service sends a request with all the required parameters and signature to ecommpay URL, and receives a callback with the payment result.
-The full sequence of the payout process is provided below.
+To process a payout through Gate by using the Banks of Hong Kong method, send a request with all required parameters and signature to the ecommpay URL and receive a callback with the result.
+The full sequence and special aspects of payout processing are provided below.

-6. The payment platform redirects the payout request to the provider service.
+6. The payment platform performs further processing of the request (with parameter consistency check) and sends it to the provider service.

-7. The payout is processed on the side of the provider.
+7. The payout is processed on the side of the provider service.

 8. The provider service sends the result notification to the payment platform.